brdavis/IRC-For-Me/README.md

  * This project can only be deployed on the linux command line.

 # License
 This project is made available under the MIT license.
-Please see the COPYING file in this distribution for license terms.
+Please see the LICENSE file in this repository for license terms.

 # Status reports